datacite/schema-docs/docs/appendices/appendix_1/descriptionType.rst

 TechnicalInfo
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Definition:** Detailed information that may be associated with design, implementation, operation, use, and/or maintenance of a process or system.
+**Definition:** Detailed information that may be associated with design, implementation, operation, use, and/or maintenance of a process, system, or instrument.

 **Usage Notes:** For software description, this may include the contents of a “readme.txt” and necessary environmental information (hardware, operational software, applications/programs with version information, a human-readable synopsis of software purpose) that cannot be described using other properties (e.g., programming language).
 For other uses, this can include specific and detailed information as necessary and appropriate.
+The information entered will be unstructured and not parsed, so it may be useful to format the information using tags and/or line breaks.

 Other